Rabat Rabat-sale-kenitra, Morocco Travel Guide

 Book beach activitiesThis street historically housed foreign consuls.
 Today, it is known for its artisan shops.

-Discover artisan toursThe Rabat Lighthouse provides panoramic views of the Atlantic coastline, the Bou Regreg estuary, and the city.
+Discover artisan toursThe Rabat Lighthouse provides panoramic views of the Atlantic ocean coastline, the Bou Regreg estuary, plus the metropolis.

-View city highlightsThis is the first large-scale museum dedicated to modern and contemporary Moroccan art in the country.
+View city highlightsThis is the first large-scale a museum focused on modern and contemporary Moroccan art in the country.

-This museum holds an important collection of prehistoric artifacts and Roman finds from various Moroccan sites.
+This institution holds an important collection of prehistoric artifacts and Roman finds from various Moroccan sites.

 Plan your visits around peak times for a calmer experience.

-For a comprehensive experience, consider using GetYourGuide to book tours and tickets in advance, which can save time and offer unique perspectives.
+For a comprehensive experience, consider using GetYourGuide to book excursions and passes in advance, which can save time and offer unique perspectives.

 Consider morning or late afternoon for popular outdoor sites to avoid midday high temperatures and crowds.